machineid-io/langchain-machineid-template/README.md

-# MachineID.io + LangChain Starter Template
+# MachineID + LangChain Starter Template
-### Add device limits to LangChain agents with one small register/validate block.
+### Add hard device limits to LangChain agents with one small register/validate block.

-A minimal LangChain starter showing how to wrap any agent or worker with MachineID.io device registration and validation.
+A minimal LangChain starter showing how to wrap any agent or worker with MachineID device registration and validation.
 Use this template to prevent uncontrolled scaling, enforce hard device limits, and ensure each agent validates before running.

 The free org key supports **3 devices**, with higher limits available on paid plans.